next-exp/sw-docs/docs/source/sophronia.rst

   x,y
 - lifetime: accounts for the loss of electrons (and therefore signal) due to electron attachment during the drift
-- temporal: chages in the previous two corrections over time.
+- temporal: changes in the previous two corrections over time.
 This is applied only in data, as MC has no temporal dependence.

 The geometrical correction is a 2d-function: given the hit position in